fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Sign up for the exam

 For official university credits you need to pass the course exam that is done in Open University Moodle.
-Note that it is only possible to register for the exam if you have a Finnish social security number!
+Note that it is only possible to register for the exam if you have a Finnish social security number or you are able to register for the course in Helsinki in person!

 Follow the instructions below to gain access to the course Moodle space:

--	Register for the course through [Open University](https://www.avoin.helsinki.fi/palvelut/esittely.aspx?o=131840261)
+- Enroll on the course through Open University by 9 Jan 2021 [here](https://www.avoin.helsinki.fi/palvelut/esittely.aspx?o=131840261)
+- You will receive the Moodle-link and the course key through email within 24 hours after course registration.
+3. User ID.
+Do you study at University of Helsinki or other [HAKA member institution](https://wiki.eduuni.fi/display/CSCHAKA/Members+and+partners)?
+    - If yes, use your username and password to log in to Moodle.
--	**Wait for 24 hours** before activating your University of Helsinki user ID.
-You will receive instructions regarding the activation process the following day.
+    - If no, please activate your University of Helsinki user ID to access Moodle.
+You will receive more information on the user ID after registration through email.
--	Sign in on the Open University [course page](https://courses.helsinki.fi/fi/aytkt21009en/131840261), where you will find the enrollment key for the Moodle space.
--	Sign into the [Moodle space](https://moodle.helsinki.fi/login/index.php) with your University of Helsinki user ID and the enrollment key.
+- Sign into the Moodle space with your University of Helsinki / HAKA user ID and the enrolment key.
+- After course enrollment, save your University of Helsinki student ID number to the [my submissions tab](https://studies.cs.helsinki.fi/stats/myinfo) in the submission system.
+- If you used your institution’s HAKA identification to log in to Moodle, please send a message to avoin-student@helsinki.fi and ask for your University of Helsinki student ID.
+  - Send the message from the same email address you used for course enrollment.
+  - Include your full name, date of birth, name of the course in the email.

 Please note!

-- **Did you wait 24 hours** as the above instructions say?
 - You only need the Moodle access for the exam, not for accessing the course certificate.
--	Registration for the exam through the Open University is possible until 9 January 2021.
 - Credits for the course are only available to students who have successfully registered for the course through the Open University and completed the course according to the instructions.

+Electronic enrollment is available if you meet one of the following criteria:

+You have a Finnish personal identity number (format: xxxxxxxx-xxxx), or an online banking ID, or

+- you are a student at the University of Helsinki, or
+- you are a student at another [HAKA member institution](https://wiki.eduuni.fi/display/CSCHAKA/Members+and+partners).

-Note that you also have to save your student ID number to the <i>my submissions</i> tab in the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+After course enrollment: Note that you also have to save your student ID number to the my submissions tab in the [submission system](https://studies.cs.helsinki.fi/stats/myinfo) .
+If you used your institution’s HAKA identification to log in to Moodle, please send a message to avoin-student@helsinki.fi and ask for your University of Helsinki student ID.

+Include your full name, email address used for enrollment, date of birth, and the name of the course in the email.

 ### Full stack project